sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-Cervical-Cancer/README.md

 Namely, this is a mixed set of Tiled and Non-Tiled ImageMask Datasets.<br>
 <hr>

-Actual Tiled Image Segmentation for the images of 2K pixels.<br>
+<b>Actual Tiled Image Segmentation for the images of 2K pixels</b><br>
-As shown below, the tiled inferred regions predicted by this segmentation model were not perfect, but almost successful.
+As shown below, the tiled inferred regions predicted by this segmentation model were not perfect This time, we set <b>bitwise_blending</b> parameter to False in [tiledinfer] section of the configuration file, by which a lot of cancer like cells were detected compared with the Mask (ground truth).
 <table>
 <tr>
 <th>Input: image</th>